 Clearly, every physicist would like to know what string theory is.
-Indeed, if any "theory of everything" is to have merit, it must provide a solidly founded context for string theory.
+If indeed the string formalism in some way reflects Nature, then any "theory of everything" should provide a solidly founded context for string theory.
 Early in this paper, the concepts of extra dimensions and branes were introduced from string theory, interpreted and applied as follows:

-- There are a total of ten imaginary dimensions in our universe (which includes time, interpreted as spatial motion), or nine when our real 3-space is counted as three dimensions. - Our physical universe is a 3-brane, interpenetrated by six branes of increasing dimension (the highest being a 9-brane), all sharing the same higher-dimensional space (bulk).
+- There are a total of ten imaginary dimensions in our universe (which includes time, understood as spatial motion), or nine dimensions when our real 3-space is counted as three. - Our physical universe is a 3-brane, interpenetrated by six branes of increasing dimension (the highest being a 9-brane), all sharing the same higher-dimensional space (bulk).

 Beyond these crucial concepts the current framework may appear to have little in common with string theory.
 Most obviously, string theory models elementary particles as miniscule open or closed strings, while the framework models particles as composite excitations of discrete attributive fields.
-But let us put that detail aside for a moment and take a closer look at the structure of string/M theory.
+But let us put that detail aside for a moment and take a closer look at the structure of string/M-theory.